caoimheD/pp5-ecommerce-store/README.md

 These images are "Free to use under the Unsplash License" (text from unsplash website).

 Workflow for the foundation of the profiles app is from Code Institute Boutique Ado project.
 Additional features were added to this.

+The description of the books in the product details page is from amazon.co.uk